Ramonalyst/Music_Recommendation_System/README.md

 # 🎧 Yes We Jam – A Music Recommendation System

 A data-driven exploration and machine learning project that builds a music recommendation system using Spotify data.
-Inspired by Barack Obama's playlists, the project investigates what makes a song likely to appear on a curated playlist like his.
+Inspired by Barack Obama's playlists (2019-2024), the project investigates what makes a song likely to appear on a curated playlist like his.

 ---